 Booking your flight

 Due to Covid-19, there may be restrictions to travelling, and the UT does not offer any reimbursements!
-Check our Corona FAQ for current information.
+Check our Corona FAQ regularly for current information.

 The UT or Dutch government will provide no repatriation if a new Covid outbreak/wave occurs.
 Financial consequences upon having travelled against UT policy (such as a scholarship application) and travel costs are at your own expense.